Abaco Islands, Bahamas

 We asked people if there is a lot of crime.
 They answered:

 "The crime rate in the Abaco Islands is relatively low compared to other regions.
 However, like any other place, it is not completely free from crime.
 Petty crimes such as theft and burglary are the most common.
 Violent crimes are less frequent but do occur occasionally.
 Tourists are advised to take standard precautions to protect their belongings.
 The local police force is active and responsive in maintaining law and order.
-Despite these issues, the Abaco Islands remain a popular and generally safe destination for tourists," explained one expat living in Abaco Islands, Bahamas.
+Despite these issues, the Abaco Islands remain a popular and generally safe destination for tourists," wrote one member in Abaco Islands.

 What are the schools in Abaco Islands like?